gadget-inc/mobx-quick-tree/README.md

 ## Why?

 [`mobx-state-tree`](https://mobx-state-tree.js.org/) is great for modeling data and observing changes to it, but it adds a lot of runtime overhead!
 Raw `mobx` itself adds substantial overhead over plain old JS objects or ES6 classes, and `mobx-state-tree` adds more on top of that.
-If you want to use your MST data models in a non-reactive or non-observing context, all that runtime overhead for observability is just wasted, as nothing is ever-changing.
+If you want to use your MST data models in a non-reactive or non-observing context, all that runtime overhead for observability is just wasted, as nothing is changing.

 `mobx-quick-tree` implements the same API as MST and exposes the same useful observable instances for use in observable contexts, but adds a second option for instantiating a read-only instance that is 100x faster.